telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 This article explains how to install and use the NuGet feed and packages provided by Telerik to get the Telerik® UI for ASP.NET AJAX controls in your project.

->tip The improved Telerik NuGet v3 is now available for beta testing at [https://nuget.telerik.com/v3/index.json](https://nuget.telerik.com/v3/index.json).
-The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
-You are welcome to try it.

 > To use the UI for ASP.NET AJAX controls, you need to install ASP.NET Web Forms on your development/production machine.
 ASP.NET Web Forms is available in the .NET 4.0-4.8 installations.